 As of January 19, 2012, content or functionality from the following third parties may be present on some NEH.gov pages:

 We will update this list on a regular basis to reflect the third party providers of content or functionality that are commonly used on our website.
 Further information about YouTube cookies is available at: http://www.youtube.com/static?hl=en&template=privacy.
 Information about Twitter cookies is available at: https://twitter.com/privacy.

 We use third-party websites and applications to publicize agency events, increase awareness of NEH programs, and interact with those interested in the agency work.
 We do not use third-party websites and applications to solicit and collect personally identifiable information (PII) from individuals, and we do not transmit or store any PII collected by third party websites and applications.
-Unless required for law enforcement purposes or by statute, no PII will be disclosed, sold or transferred to any other entity outside NEH.

 We provide links from our website to external websites because they provide information that may interest our users.
 This is provided as a convenience only.
 External links do not constitute an endorsement by NEH of the information, opinions, products, or services presented on the external website, or of any websites linked to it.

 We do not guarantee that external websites comply with the requirements of Section 508 (Accessibility Requirements) of the Rehabilitation Act.
 We are not responsible for the legality or accuracy of information on externally linked websites, or for any costs incurred while using externally linked websites.
 We cannot authorize the use of copyrighted materials in externally linked websites and are not responsible for transmissions you may receive from externally linked websites.